hildjj/hostlocal/README.md

 # hostlocal

-Serve files from a directory.
+Serve files from a directory over HTTP/1.1 and HTTP/2, with live reload notifications over a websocket.
+It will automatically create self-signed certificates.

+This server is quite opinionated about its defaults to make setup as easy as possible... if you have a problem shaped like mine.

 ## Run